niforru/lessfetch/README.md

 - Cross platform support
 - Unused features
-- This is made for me and if you don't like it then that sucks
+- This is made for me and if you don't like it then that sucks, feel free to make it work for you though

 ## TODO

-- Fix the spacing between the logo and the info
+- Fix battery output